 Best online clearance deals at Walmart: Save up to 65% on tech, home, kitchen and more

-There are still a ton of end-of-year clearance deals to shop at Walmart this weekend.
-You can start 2023 with a new laptop or new mountain bike for a great price, along with savings on plenty more top-selling products you'll actually use.
+There are a ton of online clearance deals to shop at Walmart this weekend.
+You can score a new laptop or mountain bike for a great price, along with savings on plenty more top-selling products you'll actually use.
 For a limited time, you can get these great online clearance items for up to 65% off -- while they last.

-Here are all the top Walmart end-of-year clearance deals available to shop right now.
+Here are all the top Walmart online clearance deals available to shop right now.

 Shop these major clearance deals now for even more savings.
-Walmart has a ton of great clearance items that are up to 65% off during the end-of-year clearance sale.
+Walmart has a ton of great clearance items that are up to 65% off right now.

 The Pioneer Woman 4-piece comforter set: $25